Lei-Xu/Lei-Xu.github.io/_posts/2020-04-01-Simple but Stunning Covid-19 Risk Evaluation Dashboard.md

 description: I would like to share how I quick design a simple yet stunning Covid-19 risk evaluation dashboard.
 ---

-# How to Develop Simple but Stunning Covid-19 Risk Evaluation Dashboard

 ## 1. Project Structure